darkoperator/Posh-SSH/docs/Get-SCPItem.md

 ```

 ### -Force
 Do not check the remote host fingerprint.
+When downloading if a file already exists it will overwrite the file.

 ```yaml
 Type: SwitchParameter